Above: INSIGHT Intro Video - An immersive three-channel video instlaltion with its spatial layout

 Above: View from the end of the thin wall, where all three projections came into view all at once.

-Objects placed on each side of the thin wall’s shelf ground the experience in the physical world: tools on the left and found natural objects on the right.
+Objects placed on the tapered shelves on both sides, along with audio delivered through headphones, ground the work in lived experience: tools on the left and found natural objects on the right.

 Installation Framework